alinex/node-alinex/src/doc/filestructure.md

-var           // data and code which maybe changed in installation src         // original data, will be overridden on update example     // examples
+var           // data and code which maybe changed in installation src         // original data, will be overridden on update example     // examples local       // linked or copied from src (not overridden on update)
 ```